-If people identified as fully vaccinated close contacts or close contacts with prior infection in the past 90 days are attending your school in person, ensure that you have a plan for them to stay masked at all times when indoors.
+CDC continues to recommend indoor masking in K-12 schools for all individuals ages 2 years and older, including students, teachers, staff, and visitors, regardless of vaccination status.
+The school should ensure there is a plan for people identified as close contacts to stay masked at all times indoors if they are not required to quarantine.
 During times in the school day when students or staff members may typically remove masks indoors (such as during lunches, snacks, band practice, etc.), have a plan for them to adequately distance from others and ensure they wear their masks when not actively participating in these activities (such as when they are not actively eating).